 Spending an afternoon over a smoky backyard grill is a favorite pastime of many Americans– just ask the 79% of U.S. adults that own a grill.
 Flavor is king when it comes to the top motivators behind purchasing a grill, followed by convenience and entertainment.
-Although the flame may be the same, the products that are being seared (and how they’re being topped) on backyard barbecues are changing; 2019 has already witnessed the emergence of plant-based meat into the mainstream, and with it, a consumer desire for bold new condiments and packaging.
+Although the flame may be the same, the products that are being seared (and how they’re being topped) on backyard barbecues are changing; 2019 witnessed the emergence of plant-based meat into the mainstream, and with it, a consumer desire for bold new condiments and packaging.

 Mintel reports that 32% of U.S. consumers enjoy experimenting with different flavors and foods when grilling.
 New dishes call for new sauces and this is especially true when it comes to the new plant-based meat alternatives we’re seeing on shelves across the country.
 Brands have an opportunity to capitalize on complementary flavors that may be lacking in meatless barbecue fare; for instance, replicating the ‘smoky’ flavor of beef with a gourmet burger sauce or using a pesto-mayo to subtly flavor grilled vegetables.